User Guide

 - The

-parameters will only find food items that contain at least one of the complete words specified.
+[KEYWORDS],[WORDS_IN_NAME]and[WORDS_IN_TAG]parameters will only find food items that contain at least one of the complete words specified.

-will not return the food item with the name “Chicken Rice” butfind chicken lemak
+e.g.find chickwill not return the food item with the name “Chicken Rice” butfind chicken lemakwill return both the food items “Chicken Rice” and “Nasi Lemak”. -

-are not case sensitive butWORDS_IN_TAG
+KEYWORDSandWORDS_IN_NAMEare not case sensitive butWORDS_IN_TAGis case sensitive.

 Examples: